securesign/artifact-signer-ansible/README.md

 ### Dependencies

-Install the required Ansible collections by executing the following
+Install the required Ansible collections by executing the following (this can be skipped if installing from Ansible Automation Hub, as `ansible-galaxy install` will install dependencies automatically).

 ```shell
 ansible-galaxy collection install -r requirements.yml